The First Spiritualists and Psychic Pioneers

 While visiting Dr. Speer in 1870 the subject of Spiritualism was first brought prominently before him.
 For some time both men had been drifting towards agnosticism because of disillusionment in existing religions and theologies.
 It was Mrs. Speer who lent Stainton Moses the book The Debatable Land by Dale Owen to read, asking him if the experiences related could be true.

-This was to be the trigger that initiated Stainton Moses’ investigation of Spiritualism, mediumship and his own development.
+This was to be the trigger that initiated Stainton Moses’ investigation of Spiritualism, mediumship, and his own development.
 He visited many mediums seeking evidence that would stand up to critical examination.
-He eventually had to concede that from his investigations, there was some force outside of the medium which he could not explain.
+He eventually had to concede that from his investigations, there was some force outside of the medium that he could not explain.

 Psychological Society of Great Britain

 He was also connected with the Psychological Society of Great Britain, which was inaugurated in April 1875.
 In 1882 he became very involved in the formation of the Society for Psychical Research; and in 1884 he established “The London Spiritualist Alliance,” and became its first President, which post he filled up to the time of his death.

 Stainton Moses’ life was spent battling illnesses and trying to retain employment in spite of such illnesses; he has left Spiritualists a legacy of literature that is illuminating and instructive – a pioneer of note.